code-of-toad/pong-from-wish/README.md

-# pong-from-wish
+# PONG From Wish

-SFML version of Pong (originally from the Harvard CS50 game dev. course)
+This is my own two-player version of the classic game <b>Pong</b>.

+After download/installation, simply follow the instructions on screen to play.